-General Education is that portion of the collegiate experience which addresses the knowledge, skills, attitudes, and values characteristic of an educated person.
+General Education is that portion of the collegiate experience 2. which addresses the knowledge, skills, attitudes, and values characteristic of an educated person.
 It is unbounded by disciplines and honors the connections among bodies of knowledge.
 A student who completes a Gadsden State educational program consisting of a long certificate or associate degree is expected to meet these competencies at the level appropriate to the credential.
-Specifically, the purpose of the General Education core competencies is to produce graduates who, at the competency level appropriate to the credential, can communicate, both orally and in writing; perform basic computational skills; and use technology, thereby producing "graduate students who are articulate, reflective, creative, intellectually flexible, and prepared for continuous learning."
-Formally stated, the College's General Education core competencies are the following:
+A student who completes a Gadsden State educational program consisting of a certificate is expected to meet General Education Core Competencies so they can communicate, both orally and in writing, perform basic computational skills, and use technology.
+The ultimate goal of the General Education Core Competencies is to produce associate degree graduates who are articulate, reflective, creative, intellectually flexible, and prepared for continuous learning.
+The College's General Education Core Competencies are:

-- Students will demonstrate the ability to communicate effectively in a style appropriate to the subject, occasion, and audience. - 2.
-Students will demonstrate the ability to use appropriate mathematical tools in the solution of problems. - 3.
-Students will demonstrate and understanding of arts and humanities. - 4.
-Students will demonstrate the ability to understand, construct, and evaluate relationships in the natural sciences. - 5.
-Students will demonstrate an understanding of how social and behavioral sciences discover, describe and explain the behaviors and interactions among individuals, groups, institutions, events, and ideas. - 6.
+Students will demonstrate the ability to communicate effectively in a style appropriate to the subject, occasion, and audience.

+- 2. Students will demonstrate the ability to use appropriate mathematical tools in the solution of problems. - 3.
+Students will demonstrate an understanding of arts and humanities. - Students will demonstrate the ability to understand, construct, and evaluate relationships in the natural sciences. - Students will demonstrate an understanding of how social and behavioral sciences discover, describe and explain the behaviors and interactions among individuals, groups, institutions, events, and ideas. - 6.
 Students will demonstrate a functional knowledge and application of appropriate technology.